Branding Czech Republic Part 1

 - Prague Spring (Caring for humanness during communism)

 - Velvet Revolution (Peaceful liberal democracy revolution)

 - From Czechoslovakia to Czech Republic (Peaceful separation)

 - Reputation for excellent beers (the pursuit of perfection)

 - Scientific and cultural richness (Creativity)

 Let’s pause here today and take some time to reflect on what we heard.
 On the next article, we will figure out what to make with all these facts and determine the Czech archetype.

-Posted on November 20, 2012, in Archetypes, Brand Identity, Brand Strategy, Place branding and tagged archetype, brand, branding, Czech Republic, nation branding, place branding, Republike.
+Posted on November 20, 2012, in Brand & Communication Strategy, Brand Identity, Depth Psychology, Organizational Development, Place branding, Systems Thinking and tagged archetype, brand, branding, Czech Republic, nation branding, place branding, Republike.
 Bookmark the permalink.
-3 Comments.
+4 Comments.